omriharel/deej/community.md

 **Links**: [Imgur album](https://imgur.com/a/suMAJ5Y) | [Enclosure model on Thingiverse](https://www.thingiverse.com/thing:4558424)

 This compact build was designed to be positioned side-by-side with a keyboard.
 Contrary to most other designs, the knobs here are laid out vertically, making ideal use of the space they occupy.
 Perfect for a quick adjustment without ever taking off your hand from that side of the keyboard!
+Oh, and there's a similar version by the same author [below](#mozza-v2) if you're interested.

 ![mozza](./assets/community-builds/mozza.jpg)